Time-optimal synchronisation to self-sustained oscillations under bounded control: Derivation of results -- from PMP

-\textit{Result 4: sign of the final bang--} Bringing to bear the final value of the force \(F(t_f)=F_f\), we can rewind the evolution equations from the final point over the limit cycle \(\bm{x}_f^T=(x_{1f},x_{2f})\).
+Bringing to bear the final value of the force \(F(t_f)=F_f\), we can rewind the evolution equations from the final point over the limit cycle \(\bm{x}_f^T=(x_{1f},x_{2f})\).
 We have taken \(\chi_{\LC}>0 \) ($<0$) for phase plane points lying outside (inside) the limit cycle.
 Therefore, $\nabla\chi_{\LC}(x_{1f},x_{2f})$ points outwards from limit cycle, and since the gradient is perpendicular to the tangent to the limit cycle, we write

 Note that $c_f$ may depend on $\bm{x}_f$, $c_f=c(\bm{x}_f)$.

 Now we consider an infinitesimal time interval \((t_f-\varepsilon,t_f)\) and the corresponding phase space point \(\bm{x}_f^-=(x_{1f}^-,x_{2f}^-)\) at \(t_f-\varepsilon\).
 Up to first order in \(\varepsilon\), we have